 Memories of the Phonograph

-By Peter Buffett, 2010 (excerpt from "Life is What You Make it"
+By Peter Buffett, 2010 excerpt from "Life is What You Make it" and Honorary Friend of the Phonograph

 I've mentioned that I once repaired our portable phonograph with a sewing needle.
 That was a perhaps clumsy way of saying I had always had an interest in the confluence of music and technology.
 The tape recorder took that confluence to a whole new level.
 I saw it not just as a mechanical device, but as a magic box that held endless promise.
 I taught myself how to record a track, then dub another over it; then how to erase the first one and improve it.
 I was learning not just how to play music, but to produce recordings.